 During the first year, students must enroll in a two-semester seminar appropriate to the specific track, which provides the grounding in theory and methods determined to be necessary by the faculty.
 At the end of the year, students are evaluated according to distinct procedures established by each track, which may include written and/or oral exams.
 Successful completion of these first-year evaluations allows students without a previous MA in Anthropology to apply for an MA.
 There is no MA thesis option for the Anthropology or Medical Anthropology Ph.D. programs.
 Also during the first year, students are encouraged to fulfill the language requirement by examination or coursework and to undertake seminars to fulfill any additional requirements of the specific track.

 Beginning no later than the third semester, students begin to work closely with faculty who will be part of their Qualifying Exam committee to develop overviews of specific fields of knowledge embodied in Field Statements.
 The number of documents required varies by track.
-Also during this period, students must identify a faculty member in another department who can act as the Outside Member on the exam, and possibly serve in the same role on the dissertation.
+Also during this period, students must identify a faculty member in another department who can act as the Academic Senate Representative (ASR) on the exam, and possibly serve in the same role in the dissertation.